katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-NASA_EOS.md

 **Watch this 2:13 minute long video on searching for data at the LP DAAC**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zX-cuTWeh8Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## AppEEARS

+The Application for Extracting and Exploring Analysis Ready Samples ([AppEEARS](https://lpdaacsvc.cr.usgs.gov/appeears/)) offers a simple and efficient way to access and transform [geospatial data](https://lpdaacsvc.cr.usgs.gov/appeears/products) from a variety of federal data archives in an easy-to-use web application interface.
+AppEEARS enables users to subset geospatial data spatially, temporally, and by band/layer for point and area samples.
+AppEEARS returns not only the requested data, but also the associated quality values, and offers interactive visualizations with summary statistics in the web interface.
+The [AppEEARS API](https://lpdaacsvc.cr.usgs.gov/appeears/api/) offers users **programmatic access** to all features available in AppEEARS, with the exception of visualizations.
+The API features are demonstrated in this tutorial.

+## Hands on: Pulling AppEEARS Data via the API

+### Submit an Area Request